-Two to Three Years Prior to Retirement

-□ Attend one of the Retirement Agency's Pre-retirement Seminars.
+Three Years Prior to Retirement Attend one of the Retirement Agency's Pre-retirement Seminars.
 To view the schedule of upcoming seminars and to register for the seminar most convenient to you, visit our website, sra.maryland.gov, and click on the Seminars and Webinars page under the Members tab.

-Twelve Months Prior to Retirement

-- □ Use the mySRPS secure online participant portal and create an estimate of your retirement benefits, or request an estimate of your retirement benefits by submitting an Application for an Estimate of Service Retirement Allowance (Form 9) to the Retirement Agency. - □ If you have any other service credit which you may be able to purchase and add to your account, submit a Request to Purchase Previous Service (Form 26) to the Retirement Agency. - □ If you have any military credit for which you may be able to claim additional service credit on your account, submit a Claim of Retirement Credit for Military Service (Form 43) to the Retirement Agency.

-Six Months Prior to Retirement

-- □ If needed, schedule an appointment with a retirement benefits specialist to review your estimated benefits. - Discuss your estimated benefits/options with your family and financial advisor. - □ Contact your personnel office to inquire if you may continue employer-provided benefits, such as health insurance, after retiring. - □ Prepare a retirement budget, estimating your retirement expenses against your state pension benefit, Social Security, and any other income.

-Three Months Prior to Retirement

-□ Contact Social Security to file for benefits if you are age 62 or older.

-Two Months Prior to Retirement

-- □ Contact your personnel office and file your Application for Service or Disability Retirement (Form 13-23). - □ If you will be selecting Option 2, 3, 5 or 6, obtain a proof of birth date document (e.g. birth certificate, valid driver's license) for your beneficiary. - □ Complete a Direct Deposit Electronic Fund Transfer Sign-Up (Form 85) for the electronic transmission of your payment to your bank, savings institution or credit union (mandatory). - □ Complete a Federal and Maryland State Tax Withholding Request (Form 766) for federal and state tax withholding. - □ If eligible, complete authorization forms to continue your health coverage, and any other benefits provided by your employer.
+Months Prior to Retirement Use the mySRPS secure online participant portal and create an estimate of your retirement benefits, or request an estimate of your retirement benefits by submitting an Application for an Estimate of Service Retirement Allowance (Form 97) to the Retirement Agency.
+If you have any other service credit which you may be able to purchase and add to your account, submit a Request to Purchase Previous Service (Form 26) to the Retirement Agency.
+If you have any military credit for which you may be able to claim additional service credit on your account, submit a Claim of Retirement Credit for Military Service (Form 43) to the Retirement Agency. nths Prior to Retirement If needed, schedule an appointment with a retirement benefits specialist to review your estimated benefits.
+Discuss your estimated benefits/options with your family and financial advisor.
+Contact your personnel office to inquire if you may continue employer-provided benefits, such as health insurance, after retiring.
+Prepare a retirement budget, estimating your retirement expenses against your state pension benefit, Social Security, and any other income.
+Two M onths Prior to Retirement (If you are not planning to participate in the DROP) Contact your personnel office and file your Application for Service or Disability Retirement (Form 98-101).
+If you are married and you are required to select the Basic Allowance, or if you are unmarried and will be selecting Option 2, 3, 5 or 6, obtain a proof of birth date document (e.g. birth certificate, valid driver's license) for your beneficiary.
+Complete a Direct Deposit Electronic Fund Transfer Sign-Up (Form 85) for the electronic transmission of your payment to your bank, savings institution, or credit union (mandatory).
+Complete a Federal and Maryland State Tax Withholding Request (Form 766) for federal and state tax withholding.
+If eligible, complete authorization forms to continue your health coverage, and any other benefits provided by your employer. conths Prior to Retirement (If you are planning to participate in the DROP) Complete and submit to your personnel department the Deferred Retirement Option Program (DROP) Enrollment Package.
+Your personnel department should then forward it to the Retirement Agency for processing.
+Your employer may also require written notification of your intention to retire.
+Check with your personnel office.
+Please remember that ultimately you are responsible for making sure your properly completed application form is submitted to the Retirement Agency.